 Benefits of an arm lift

 An arm lift is a cosmetic procedure that can reshape your arms where no amount of diet and exercise seems to work.
 Excess skin is a problem that cannot be corrected by diet or exercise, once the skin has stretched it will never regain the tone or elasticity it once had.
 This can be incredibly apparent on a person’s arms.
 Fortunately, through surgery, stubborn fat deposits and loose skin can be removed, and your arms can be reshaped, helping to give you more confidence in your appearance.

 Am I a candidate for an arm lift?

-Most patients who are candidates for this procedure have lost significant weight or are simply suffering from the effects of aging or hereditary factors.
+Most patients who are candidates for our brachioplasty in Salt Lake City have lost significant weight or are simply suffering from the effects of aging or hereditary factors.